 Arlo also has a range of tax-free course and registration solutions.

 The Tax display default setting will affect the way tax is displayed on your website and also affects whether orders are created with lines inclusive or exclusive of tax.

-- Open the Settings menu.
+- Open the Settings menu item.

 - Press Save.

-Arlo allows your registrants to generate orders which are tax exempt, meaning they do not have to pay tax on those orders.
+Many of these allow your registrants to generate orders which are tax exempt, meaning they do not have to pay tax on those orders.
 You can also set up different tax rates.

-If you would like to set one of your payment types to always exclude tax on the orders, contact Arlo Support.
+If you would like to set one of your payment types to always exclude tax on orders, contact Arlo Support.

 You can set one or multiple payment types to offer an additional option of being tax-exempt on website orders.
 For example, you could set your platform to ignore tax on all orders created where the payment type is 'Account (Tax exempt)', but still allow customers to pay via 'Account' and have tax charged.